remiblancher/qlab/journey/01-revelation/README.md

 ### SNDL: Store Now, Decrypt Later

 Adversaries are **recording your encrypted traffic today**.
 When quantum computers arrive, they'll decrypt it all.
 This is called **Store Now, Decrypt Later (SNDL)** — also known as **Harvest Now, Decrypt Later (HNDL)**.

+**The attack does not require breaking encryption today — only recording traffic.**

 ```
 TODAY                           FUTURE (5-15 years?)